Ivo-Balbaert/The_Way_to_Mojo/book/22_MLIR_The_basics_of_Mojo.md

 Mojo only uses the LLVM and index dialect (video 2023 LLVM Mtg 34')

-## 14.1 What is MLIR?
+## 22.2 What is MLIR?
 MLIR is an intermediate representation of a program, resembling an assembly language, in which a sequential set of instructions operate on in-memory values.

 More importantly, MLIR is modular and extensible.
-MLIR is composed of an ever-growing number of *dialects.* Each dialect defines operations and optimizations: for example, the ['math' dialect](https://mlir.llvm.org/docs/Dialects/MathOps/) provides mathematical operations such as sine and cosine, the ['amdgpu' dialect](https://mlir.llvm.org/docs/Dialects/AMDGPU/) provides operations specific to AMD processors, and so on.
+MLIR is composed of an ever-growing number of *dialects*.
+Each dialect defines operations and optimizations: for example, the ['math' dialect](https://mlir.llvm.org/docs/Dialects/MathOps/) provides mathematical operations such as sine and cosine, the ['amdgpu' dialect](https://mlir.llvm.org/docs/Dialects/AMDGPU/) provides operations specific to AMD processors, and so on.
 Each of MLIR's dialects can interoperate with the others.
 This is why MLIR is said to unlock heterogeneous compute: as newer, faster processors and architectures are developed, new MLIR dialects are implemented to generate optimal code for those environments.
 Any new MLIR dialect can be translated seamlessly into other dialects, so as more get added, all existing MLIR becomes more powerful.

 This means that our own custom types, such as the `OurBool` type we'll create below, can be used to provide programmers with a high-level, Python-like interface.
 But under the covers, Mojo and MLIR will optimize our convenient, high-level types for each new processor that appears in the future.

-## 14.2 Defining a bool type with MLIR
+## 22.3 Defining a bool type with MLIR
+(Bool example: extract verbatim from notebook BoolMLIR.ipynb)

 See `mlir_bool.mojo`:
 ```py